gpbl/isomorphic500/README.md

 - it configures Fluxible with [Application.js](src/Application.js) as the root component.
 - it registers the stores so they can work on the same React context
-- it adds the [routr plugin](https://github.com/yahoo/fluxible-plugin-routr) (the routing interface) and the [fetchr plugin]((https://github.com/yahoo/fluxible-plugin-fetchr)) (to share the same API requests both client and server-side)
+- it adds the [fetchr plugin]((https://github.com/yahoo/fluxible-plugin-fetchr)), to share the same API requests both client and server-side
 - it makes possible to dehydrate the stores [on the server](src/server/render.js) and rehydrate them [on the client](src/client.js)
-- it provides a `componentActionHandler` to make the app react to errors sent by flux actions

 ### Async data

 I used [Fetchr](https://github.com/yahoo/fetchr) and the relative [fluxible-plugin-fetchr](https://github.com/yahoo/fluxible-plugin-fetchr).
 [Fetchr services](src/services) run only on server and send [superagent](http://visionmedia.github.com/superagent) requests to 500px.

 ### Router

-Using [fluxible-plugin-routr](https://github.com/yahoo/fluxible-plugin-routr), I could keep the router in a "flux flow": the current route is stored in the [RouteStore](src/stores/RouteStore.js), and the [Application component](src/Application.js) listens to it to know which [page component](src/pages) should render.

-Before setting the route, this plugin can execute an action to prefill the stores with the required data. (see the `action` attributes in the routes’s [config](src/routes.js)).

-> Note that these actions can send an error to the `done()` callback, so that we can render an error page, as explained below in the "RouteStore" section.
+This app uses [fluxible-router](https://github.com/yahoo/fluxible-router) for routing.
+Fluxible-router works pretty well in fluxible applications since it follows the flux paradigm.
+The [Application component](src/Application.js) is wrapped by its `handleHistory` utils to bind the router to the app.

 ### Stores